Skip to content

 Unit Description Example

-i, is Multiples of the aggregation time window, returns float seconds 1i, 1is
+i, is Multiples of the aggregation time window, return value is floating-point seconds 1i, 1is

 Preset Time Ranges